 Two weeks of the semester are spent abroad: in the fall NTI travels to England; in the spring we travel to Russia.
 The fall ensemble trains with Complicite, one of Europe’s most important theater companies, whose award-winning productions of classics and group-devised pieces tour around the world.
 The spring ensemble trains at one of Russia’s most elite theater schools, the St. Petersburg State Theatre Arts Academy.
 In each of these cities, students study intensively with master teachers and also see a wide range of theater and visit museums and cultural sites.

 The student will fill out two applications:

-*The NTI application should only be completed after being informed from the George Fox Center for Study Abroad that you are accepted for an off-campus study semester.
+*The NTI application should only be completed after being informed from the Director of Study Abroad that you are accepted for an off-campus study semester.

 Students must be full-time undergraduates with junior or senior status, holding a cumulative GPA of 3.0 or higher to apply.